Jerrydepon/CS550_Computer-Graphics/README.md

 -----------------
 HW3: <br />
 The goal of this project is to map a texture (your choice) to an object (your choice) and then distort it in some way.
-What you do here is up to you, but make it more than trivial.
-But, whatever you do, make it so that you could not do the same thing with a texture transformation.
-That is, no rigid body rotates, scales, or translates.

 -----------------
 HW4: <br />